tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 ![image](https://github.com/user-attachments/assets/e687ec09-df02-4eea-b347-d09cbbb72f32)

-A docker build was not triggered again, because there was no change in the relevant source files ("paths:" for dockerimage-config.yaml).
+A docker build was not triggered again, because there was no change in the docker source files.
 Now all preconditions are green:

 ![image](https://github.com/user-attachments/assets/9842c0b2-f353-4c42-bc23-bcd47f7d426c)

-### Merging the feature branch
+### Step 8: Code-Review and Merging the PR

-A code review can now be done and then the branch can be merged The branch can now be reviewed be merged after beeing reviwed.
+A code review can now be done and after appoval the branch can be merged into the "master" branch.

-When Merging the PR, the Release build of the changed docker image is triggered:
+When the PR is merged, the release build of the docker image is triggered:

 ![image](https://github.com/user-attachments/assets/3e0ffa45-cb22-413b-8135-6e9aa360708b)